What Happened With the Log4j Library?

 Unfortunately, the abundance of content, security advisories, detection rules and blog posts only makes it harder to keep up with the pace, prioritize effectively, and make informed decisions.

-We at Mitiga curated a list of resources to help you with your efforts: Detections, remediations, IoCs, notable blog posts, and more.
+We at Mitiga curated a list of security resources to help you with your efforts: Detections, remediations, IoCs, notable blog posts, and more.

 We will constantly update this blog post and the attached list and help you focus on the important things.